Logarithmic models and meromorphic functions in dimension two

 \section{Abstract}

-In this article we describe the construction of logarithmic models for germs of plane singular analytic foliations, both real and complex.
-A logarithmic model is a germ of closed meromorphic 1-form with simple poles produced upon some specified geometric data: the structure of dicritical (non-invariant) components in the exceptional divisor of its reduction of singularities, a prescribed finite set of separatrices --- invariant analytic branches at the origin --- and Camacho-Sad indices with respect to these separatrices.
+In this article we describe the construction of logarithmic models in both real and complex cases.
+A logarithmic model is a germ of closed meromorphic 1-form with simple poles --- and the analytic foliation defined by it --- produced upon some specified geometric data: the structure of dicritical (non-invariant) components in the exceptional divisor of its reduction of singularities, a prescribed finite set of separatrices --- invariant analytic branches at the origin --- and Camacho-Sad indices with respect to these separatrices.
 As an application, we use logarithmic models in order to construct real and complex germs of meromorphic functions with a given indeterminacy structure and prescribed sets of zeroes and poles.
-Also, in the real case, logarithmic models are used in order to build germs of analytic vector fields with a given Bendixson's sectorial decomposition of a neighborhood of $0 \in \R^{2}$ into hyperbolic, parabolic and elliptic sectors.
-This is carried out in the specific case where all trajectories accumulating to the origin are contained in analytic curves.
-As a consequence, we can produce real meromorphic functions with a prescribed sectorial decomposition.
+Also, in the real case, in the specific case where all trajectories accumulating at the origin are contained in analytic curves, logarithmic models are used in order to build germs of analytic vector fields with a given Bendixson's sectorial decomposition of a neighborhood of $0 \in \R^{2}$ into hyperbolic, parabolic and elliptic sectors.
+As a consequence, we can produce real meromorphic functions with prescribed sectorial decompositions.